 Congratulations on buying your new dashcam!
-The selection process must have been arduous, what with the abundance of choices.
+The selection process must have been arduous, what with the abundance of choices (if you haven’t, read our best dashcams list under $100).
 But you finally have the device in your hands, ready to go!

 Now, you are on to the next step: installing the shiny piece of electronics on your car.
 The importance of this step cannot be undermined, because the performance of your dashcam partly relies on its successful installation.
 It being fitted properly matters not only in the clarity and quality of the video it captures but also in abiding by the laws set by your state or country concerning mounted car accessories.

 While it is still best to refer to your product manual for the particulars in the installation, different brands usually have similar procedures to set up their device.
 What’s more, you are not limited to a single method alone.
 In fact, there are six possible choices, which already includes the last resort — hiring a professional to do the installation for you.

 Some are easier than others, but the task is not too daunting that it cannot be done in under an hour.
 Your choice also depends on your needs and what is convenient for you.

 So without further ado, here are your six potential approaches to begin recording and storing video footage with your dashcam on your car, briefly explained what they work best for:

 Of the methods we will be discussing today, the first is the most straightforward.
 All you have to do is to mount your camera, turn it on, and allow it to record.
 The drawback here is the battery life: some models suffer from an incredibly short life, so it is not your best option for long journeys.
 These are rechargeable of course, but the battery may run out before an event worthy of a recording even occurs.